KittyGiraudel/site/_posts/2015-08-19-learning-regular-expressions-the-practical-way.md

   <figcaption>You can play with this regular expression on <a href="https://www.regexr.com/3bk63" target="_blank" rel="noopener noreferrer">Regexr</a></figcaption>
 </figure>

-Oh-ho though… Now `[foo]` doesn't match anymore!
+Oh-ho though… Now `[foo]` doesn’t match anymore!
 That’s because we did not make the equal + something part optional.
 We can do that by wrapping it in parentheses and add a question mark right after it (`(..)?`).
 Like so:

 ```regex
 \[[a-z][a-z0-9-]*(=[^\]]+)?]